pshegde123/pokedex.github.io/README.md

 Project data is persisted using [Firebase](https://firebase.google.com) database.

 ### How to build a deck?
+(1) [Click here](https://pshegde123.github.io/pokedex.github.io/) to view the project.

-(1) Left panel on the page displays few pokemon cards pre-loaded using `Poke API`.
+(2) Left panel on the page displays few pokemon cards pre-loaded using `Poke API`.
 Click on any card, respective GIF and stats are displayed on the page.

-(2) To search additional characters use search bar.
+(3) To search additional characters use search bar.

-(3) If you wish to add that card to your deck click 'Add to Favorite' button.
+(4) If you wish to add that card to your deck click 'Add to Favorite' button.

-(4) Cards in the deck are displayed in the right panel.
+(5) Cards in the deck are displayed in the right panel.

 ##### Technologies Used:
 * `HTML`,